Foreign Exchange History

 So governments decided that printed currency, usually called bills or notes, was the solution.
 A 10 dollar bill, for instance, weighs just as much as 1 dollar bill or a 100 dollar bill.
 This was a good solution, but still had some problems.
 What would prevent anybody from just printing money?
 Governments solved that problem by using secret methods of printing and passing harsh laws to punish anyone who would try.

-The advantages of using money backed by gold were numerous:
+The advantages of using money backed by gold:

 - Since every country had gold, a natural material, and most people were familiar with it, it provided a common measure of value.

 - It helped keep inflation in check by keeping the money supply based on the gold standard limited, thus stabilizing economies.
 Inflation is the result of increasing supplies of money for a given economic state.
 More money causes the price of everything to go up because it increases the demand for goods and services before the economy has time enough to expand its supply — so prices go up.
 By tying the amount of currency to the amount of gold that a country possesses, it limits the amount of currency that can be printed.

 - Low inflation allows long-term planning.
 There are many large projects that must be paid for over time.
-It would be almost impossible to project future costs without knowing what future prices were going to be.
+It would be impossible to project future costs without knowing what future prices would be.